accel-brain/accel-brain-code/Deep-Learning-by-means-of-Design-Pattern/README.md

 where <img src="https://storage.googleapis.com/accel-brain-code/Deep-Learning-by-means-of-Design-Pattern/img/latex/sbm_params.png" />.

-### The commonality/variability analysis in order to practice object-oriented design.
+### The Commonality/Variability Analysis in order to practice object-oriented design.

 From perspective of *commonality/variability analysis* in order to practice object-oriented design, the concepts of RBM and DBM paradigms can be organized as follows: